 Best Piping Tips to Use

 The cookie dough is thick, so make sure to use a large piping tip with about a 1/2-inch opening.
 The smaller the size, the harder it will be to pipe.
-I highly recommend an open star piping tip.
-For this photo, I use French star piping tip which cuts produces fine, deeply-grooved patterns.
+For this recipe, I used a French star piping tip which produces fine, deeply grooved patterns.

-- Use commercial pandan paste.
-Using commercial pandan paste is the easiest way to get these cookies bright green with a strong pandan flavor without adding too much liquid into the dough.
+• Use commercial pandan paste.
+Using commercial pandan paste is the easiest way to get these cookies bright green with a strong pandan flavor without adding too much liquid to the dough.

 More Pandan Recipes